olinickalls/R4-Teaching/03_Train_a_CNN/README.md

 ## Manually install Tensorflow

 Tensorflow is very easy to install if you are happy to use CPU processing.
 This is the recommended way to get started.
+We need Tensorflow 2

 Should you want to do this by hand, just enter the following when you have activated the virtual environment: